Tune In with These Budget-Friendly Alternatives to Cable

 The great thing about Roku is that you can stream various channels right to your TV without purchasing a gaming system that can cost hundreds of dollars.
 The box itself isn’t too expensive (from $49.99) and there are no monthly fees, so once you make the initial purchase, it’s all yours!
 It’s one of the most reliable streaming devices on the market, and there’s something for everyone.
 You can stream free and paid services like Netflix, Hulu Plus, Amazon Instant Video, Pandora, YouTube and much more.

 - Read more: Save Space by Properly Hanging Your TV

-For DVR Capabilities: Channel Master
+DVR alternative: Channel Master

 Channel Master uses antenna technology to transmit many TV channel options for free, so it’s like having cable, only without the pesky monthly charges.
 The only downside is the set up and installation fees, which could cost you several hundred dollars, but after a few months, this system will more than pay for itself.
-One of the advantages of the Channel Master is its built in recording capability, so you’ll never miss your favorite shows again.
+One of the advantages of the Channel Master is its built-in recording capability, so you’ll never miss your favorite shows again.
 You can pause live television, record up to two channels at once and fast forward through commercials.